-The regiment's name, 'RIFLES', stands for: Respect (R), Independence (I), Friends for Life (F), Learning, (L), Excitement (E) and Success (S).
+The regiment's name, The 'Rifles', stands for: Respect (R), Independence (I), Friends for Life (F), Learning, (L), Excitement (E) and Success (S).

-The Rifles spell sergeant with a 'j' in place of the 'g' – this is a throw back to their involvement in the Napoleonic wars in the early 19th century.
+The Rifles spell sergeant with a 'j' in place of the 'g' – this is a throwback to their involvement in the Napoleonic Wars in the early 19th century.

 The Regimental Day is celebrated on 22 July – the same date as the Battle of Salamanca in 1812.

 All four of the Forming Regiments had predecessor formations that participated in the battle, which saw a victory for the Duke of Wellington.

 Watch: Exercise Cairn Patrol – section patrol competition tests 3 RIFLES on tough terrain last year.

 With four regular and three reserve battalions, there is a lot of history and meaning behind each one that makes up the Rifles regiment.

 Based at Beachley Barracks, Gloucestershire, 1 RIFLES is made up of about 620 troops, all ready to be deployed around the world at a moment's notice as part of its role with 1st (UK) Division.

 The light infantry battalion has taken part in tours to Iraq and Afghanistan, in addition to other operations, and was formerly part of 3 Commando Brigade.